shivanshdave/2020-432/README.md

 2. **Install the Software**: Install R (version 3.6.2 or later) and RStudio (version 1.2.5033 or later) and some necessary R packages.
 [Details here](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).

-3. Be patient with me.
-Materials will appear on the web in fits and starts between now and the start of class.
-Take a look at what's here now.
+3. Materials will continue to appear on the web in fits and starts all semester.
+Take a look at what's already up.

 ## Key Links